How did men and women dressed in the beginning of the 1900s and how did the World War affect the style? Dive into the early 1900s fashion with us.

 From the Edwardian S-Curve to the Fluid Empire Waist

-Women began to move into traditionally male domains, gaining the right to vote, attending universities, and during World War I, taking over men’s jobs in factories.
-Women’s clothing became more practical, with simpler cuts, shorter skirts that often reached mid-calf for easier movement, and looser dresses that placed less emphasis on an hourglass figure.
-Corsets became less common.
+In the 1900s and 1910s women began to move into traditionally male domains, gaining the right to vote, attending universities, and during World War I, taking over men’s jobs in factories.
+Therefore there was a need of women’s clothing becoming more practical.
+Simpler cuts, shorter skirts that often reached mid-calf for easier movement, and looser dresses that placed less emphasis on an hourglass figure were some of the changes in women's fashion.

 An example of a late 1910s-early 1920s outfit.
 Note the looser silhouette and the simple cut.
 From my historical fashion show back i May.
 Photo: Tami Meijburg